pantheon-systems/documentation/source/_docs/global-cdn.md

 ---
-title: Early Access: Pantheon Global CDN
+title: Pantheon Global CDN
-earlyaccess: true
 description: Improve Site Performance and Security
 earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
 ---

-Pantheon is rolling out a Global CDN as a core platform offering, with improved performance and security for customer sites.
-The Global CDN includes over 20 global points of presence where site pages and assets are cached, plus [free managed HTTPS](/docs/https) using [Let's Encrypt](https://letsencrypt.org).
-This doc describes how existing customers can opt-in to this new set of features.
+Pantheon's new [Global CDN](https://pantheon.io/global-cdn) is a core platform offering, with improved performance and security for customer sites.
+Content is served from 30+ global POPS (points of presence) where site pages and assets are cached, plus [free managed HTTPS](/docs/https) using [Let's Encrypt](https://letsencrypt.org).

-## Pantheon's Global CDN
+## Fast HTTPS Translates to Revenue
 Research has shown that each second of latency in rendering a site results in approxomately a 10% drop-off in user engagement.
 With more and more traffic coming through mobile devices (and their networks), meeting user expectations for performance can be a real challenge.

 On top of that, Google and others are now directly factoring in performance and security as part of their SEO weighting algorithms.
 Browser makers are beginning to show obtrusive warnings for any login page or other form submission that happens "in the clear" over plain HTTP.